damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: false

-A different well known endpoint can be defined instead of the used STS domain, with the standard postfix.
+A different well known endpoint can be defined instead of the used secure token server domain, with the standard postfix.
 This is only required if the well known endpoint URL is not implemented in a standard way in the secure token service or authority or identity provider.

 ### `authWellknownEndpoints`